Fusaea longifolia: Description

-It is a tree or bush.
+Fusea longifolia is a tree or bush.
 It has very short petioles.
 Its oblong leaves are 25 by 8 centimeters and come to a long tapering point at their tip.
 The upper surface of the leaves is hairless, while the underside has sparse hairs.
 Its flowers are extra-axillary, and occur alone or in pairs.
-The flowers are on long pedicels.
-The pedicels have 1–2 bracteoles.
+The flowers are on long pedicels.The pedicels have 1–2 bracteoles.
 Its sepals are partially fused to form a 3-lobed calyx.
 The outer surface of the calyx is covered in rust-colored hairs.
-Its flowers have 6 purple, oval to oblong, petals in two rows of three.
+Its flowers have 6 purple, oval to oblong petals in two rows of three.
 Its flowers have numerous stamens.
 The outer stamens are sterile and have a petal-like appearance.
-The inner stamens are fertile and the tissue connecting the anther lobes extends to form a cap.
+The inner stamens are fertile, and the tissue connecting the anther lobes extends to form a cap.
 The fruits are round, smooth with a network pattern on the surface, and have red pulp with numerous seeds.